atteks-za/athenkosi-portfolio/Enterprise FortiGate SD-WAN with IPsec VPN Failover (HQ ↔ Branch)/README.md

 simultaneously, since they're not actually independent.
-The topology, tunnel configuration, SD-WAN rule logic, and failover mechanics are all built and tested exactly as they would be in production — only the underlying physical internet diversity is simulated/collapsed for lab purposes.
+The topology, tunnel configuration, SD-WAN rule logic, and failover mechanics are all built and tested exactly as they would be in production — only the underlying physical internet diversity is simulated for lab purposes.

 ### Trial license constraints